binipringle/legalresearch/_texts/0-section0.md

 **D. The Federal Court System**

 1. Trial Courts are called the United States District Courts.
 94 Federal district courts; at least one in every state as well as the District of Columbia and in certain United States Territories.
 In more populous states there are several Federal district courts covering different geographic regions.
-For example, New York has four separate Federal district courts serving different geographical regions of the state: Northern, Southern, Eastern and Western.
-Each Federal district also has a separate bankruptcy court, and there are additional federal subject specific trial courts for tax, international trade, and claims against the government that have nationwide jurisdiction.
 2. Intermediate-Level Courts: intermediate-level appellate courts are divided into separate circuits.
 In the Federal system, the district courts located in each circuit are only bound to follow the decisions of the U.S. Supreme Court and the Circuit Court of Appeals for their particular circuit.
 For example, Federal district courts in New York appeal to the 2d Circuit Court of Appeals, so decisions from that higher court are binding on them.
 However, Federal district courts in New York are not bound by decisions of the 11th Circuit Court of Appeals or any other circuit court besides the 2d.
-As a result, 11th Circuit